MrBazlow/notes/fire_notes.md

 ## Fire Intensity Thresholds

-The "Post-Mitigation" burn value after it has been subtracted by the "Post-Mitigation" extinguish value gives the Damage value.
-This value is the amount of damage done to the health of the structure from the damage over time effect.
-This value is also the determining factor for the intensity of the structure fire.
+The Damage value is calculated by subtracting the "Post-Mitigation" extinguish value from the "Post-Mitigation" burn value.
+This value is the amount of damage done to the health of the structure from the damage over time effect every five seconds.
+It is also the determining factor for the intensity of the structures fire.
 A fire is self sustaining at Low intensity and will grow in strength independently when the gain rate is greater than the decay rate, when a fire reaches the Blazing intensity it will have the ability to spread to nearby structures.

 | Damage value | Fire Damage Gain Rate | Fire Damage Decay Rate | Intensity |
 | --- | --- | --- | --- |